Draw Me A Diagram

 \v@(x :+ _) -> abs x/norm v

-The _trace_ of \(D\) is a function that takes a point \(\P\) and a direction
+The trace of \(D\) is a function that takes a point \(\P\) and a direction \(\v\) and returns the set:

-\{ s | \P + s \v \in D \}
+\[ \{ s | \P + s \v \in D \} \]

-(I haven't decided what to do about intervals within this set.
-Perhaps I could
+(I haven’t decided what to do about intervals within this set.
+Perhaps I could replace them with their endpoints, or remove them entirely.)

-given ray.
-In fact, this function is so named because of ray-tracing, and has
+In other words, the trace function identifies all the boundary points along a given ray.
+In fact, this function is so named because of ray-tracing, and has nothing to do with other trace functions in mathematics.

-origin \(\O\) of a diagram, the trace function must be given a starting point
+While the envelope function always returns results with respect to the local origin \(\O\) of a diagram, the trace function must be given a starting point \(\P\).

 We represent the set of scalars with a sorted list.

-The examples on this page only use the largest element, that is, the outermost
+The examples on this page only use the largest element, that is, the outermost boundary point:

 maxTraceV p pt dir = case _trace p pt dir of